- What we collect

-Female convicts were predominantly young, single women who had been domestic servants and who had come from a semi-skilled background - such as an apprenticeship.
+Female convicts were predominantly young, single women who had been domestic servants and/or who had come from a semi-skilled background - such as an apprenticeship.
 The majority of female convicts were first time offenders sentenced to transportation for minor theft (Oxley, Deborah, Convict maids 1996 , pp. 42-48).

 Ancestry.com - Tasmania, Australia, Baptisms of Children of Convicted Women, 1833-1854